microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.5.md

 }
 ```

-Now `Promise.all` leverages combines certain features with `Awaited` to give much better inference results, and the above example works.
+Now `Promise.all` leverages the combination of certain features with `Awaited` to give much better inference results, and the above example works.

 For more information, you [can read about this change on GitHub](https://github.com/microsoft/TypeScript/pull/45350).